 Many significant companies sometimes see their share price dip below $1, but they are not kicked off from TSX.

 However, it’s also true that there are relatively few TSX stocks under $1 (still over a hundred) compared to TSXV or NEO exchange.

 The Pros And Cons Of Penny Stocks And A Few Suggestions

 Everything has its pros and cons, and penny stocks are no exception.
 They are risky, and realistically speaking, their growth potential doesn’t usually offset the risks they come with.
 But either with extreme luck or a perfectly refined investing strategy (or a combination of both), you can get the best out of penny stocks.

 Yes.
 Penny stocks tend to offer explosive growth potential, and when the market conditions are right, they can help you grow your capital several times over in a matter of months.

-So yes, if you invest at just the right time, in the right penny stock, and exit at (or near) the peak, you can get quite rich and quite fast.
-But that’s a lot of ifs that have to align in just the right way to help you get rich with penny stocks.
+So yes, if you invest at the right time, in the right penny stock, and exit at (or near) the peak, you can get quite rich and relatively fast.
+But that’s a lot of ifs that have to align just the right way to help you get rich with penny stocks.